Expediting quantum state transfer through the long-range extended XY model: A long-range spin model as a quantum channel for state-transmission

-where in the first line, the integral is taken over the entire Bloch sphere and the second line is written by parametrizing the initial state as \(|\psi(0)\rangle = \cos \theta/2 |0\rangle + e^{i \phi }\sin \theta/2|1\rangle\).
-A state transfer protocol is called successful when $f > 2/3$, as it is known that without an entangled channel, state cannot be transferred with a fidelity greater than $2/3$ \cite{MassarPopescu95}, referred to as the classical fidelity or limit.
-This criterion distinguishes quantum protocols from their classical counterparts, establishing $f > 2/3$ as a necessary condition for demonstrating \textit{quantum advantage}.
+where, in the first and the second lines, the integral is taken over the entire Bloch sphere, i.e., \(U\) is sampled according to the Haar measure with \(\int dU=1\) and the third line is written by parametrizing the initial state as \(|\psi(0)\rangle = \cos \frac{\theta}{2} |0\rangle + e^{i \phi }\sin \frac{\theta}{2} |1\rangle\), with $0 \le \theta \le \pi$ and $0 < \phi \le 2\pi$.
+A state transfer protocol is called successful when $f > 2/3$ because it is known that, without an entangled channel, state cannot be transferred with a fidelity greater than $2/3$ \cite{MassarPopescu95}, referred to as the classical fidelity or limit.
+This criterion distinguishes quantum protocols from their classical counterparts, establishing $f > 2/3$ as a necessary condition for demonstrating the \textit{quantum advantage}.

-It is clear that the entire protocol depends on the initial preparation of the \((N-1)\)-party state, the evolution operator, thereby depending on the Hamiltonian, time and the length of the chain \(N\).
+The entire protocol depends on the initial preparation of the \((N-1)\)-party state, the evolution operator, thereby depending on the Hamiltonian, time and the length of the chain \(N\).
 Typically, the Hamiltonian responsible for the unitary dynamics involves nearest-neighbor interactions \cite{Bose03,Burgarth2007Dec}.
-In our work, the Hamiltonian involving long-range interacting $XY$-model is considered, given by \cite{GoroshkovLR}